Skip to main content

 Health

 The Health sector has a substantial focus on HIV/AIDS education.
-Volunteers play an important role in HIV/AIDS prevention through behavior change communication, education and life skills activities.
-Due to high levels of poverty in villages, Volunteers spend significant amounts of time creating and facilitating opportunities for villagers to improve their livelihoods.
+Volunteers play an important role in HIV/AIDS prevention through behavior change, education and life-skills activities.
+Due to high levels of poverty in villages, Volunteers also spend significant amounts of time creating and facilitating opportunities for villagers to improve their livelihoods.

 Volunteers also play a big role in primary health-care education, which includes instruction on safe water and sanitation, prevention of waterborne and diarrheal diseases, malaria, and maternal and child nutrition.
-Volunteers are also involved with care and support for people living with HIV and orphans and vulnerable children, targeting them and empowering them with the needed knowledge to manage their health conditions as affected populations.
+Volunteers are also involved with care and support for people living with HIV as well as orphans and vulnerable children, empowering them with the information they need to manage their conditions.

 • Chicken husbandry and large livestock rearing (cows, goats, etc.)